Jonathan Bailey: Television breakthrough and success on stage (2011–2019)

-Acclaim and worldwide recognition (2018–present)
+With 2017's release of the video game expansion Final Fantasy XIV: Stormblood, Bailey would begin voicing the character G'raha Tia, a role that he has continued since in further Final Fantasy XIV expansions Shadowbringers (2019), Endwalker (2021) and Dawntrail (2024).
+Bailey has cited enjoyment of the role and praised the writing as almost Shakespearian.

 From February to April 2018, Bailey starred in Donmar Warehouse-Sheffield Theatres co-production of Peter Gill's The York Realist.
 The Evening Standard, The Arts Desk, and Sunday Express gave the production five stars, with The Independent calling it "a pitch-perfect, impeccably acted production" in its own five-star review.
 Bailey joined the 2018 West End production of Stephen Sondheim's Company directed by Marianne Elliott.
 He originated the gender-swapped role of Jamie which was initially written as a female character named Amy.
 Per The Times, Bailey "received an ovation every night after completing the infamous 'Getting Married Today' a rat-tat-tat, mile-a-minute technical feat, lyrically, about marriage jitters."
 His "lightning-fast, show-stopping rendition of the song became a must-see West End event" according to Variety, and won him the 2019 Laurence Olivier Award for Best Actor in a Supporting Role in a Musical.